based on its 1612 charter, Virginia claimed the Ohio River Valley and westward to the Pacific Ocean in the 1750's

-The London Company survived until 1624.
 After the Popham colony was abandoned and the Plymouth Company failed, references to the "Virginia Company" are typically references to the surviving half - the London Company, with its settlement at Jamestown.
 When James I issued two additional charters to the Virginia Company in 1609 and 1612, he extended only the rights of the London Company in North America.
-The northern claims of the Plymouth Company would reappear in that new, 1620 grant for settlement in New England, defining the 40th degree of latitude as the southern boundary of that colony.
+The London Company survived until 1624, when the king assumed control over the then-bankrupt London Company.